Packed with character, charm and a whole lot of history, owning a historic home is well worth the effort.

 How to choose a color scheme for your Tudor Revival home

 If you own a Tudor Revival, embrace the style whole-heartedly.
-The trim and beams that some homeowners try to minimize or hide are an important piece to the charm and appeal of a Tudor.
+The trim and beams that some homeowners try to minimize or hide are important to the charm and appeal of a Tudor.

 - Paint the trim and siding different colors